-This afternoon a Spotted Flycatcher was seen along the Ouse Dyke.
-JMD.
+In the late afternoon a Firecrest was found, singing, along the Ouse Dyke.
+RW.